JiyanBlack/Machine_Learning_Coursera_Note/Week8.md

 * If k=2 to 10, doing multiple times can find a good centroids.
 * If k > 100, no much difference between the different trials.

+## Choose the number of Clusters K
+### Elbow Method
+Draw the K - J graph, get a curve that decrease with the increase of K, select the elbow point(the point that curve stops decrease rapidly).
+But elbow method is not that clear in many situations